yours-org/yours-wallet/README.md

 Version: v3.3.0

-<a href="https://chrome.google.com/webstore/detail/panda-wallet/mlbnicldlpdimbjdcncnklfempedeipj" target="_blank">🌱 Download Chrome Extension 🌱</a>
+<a href="https://chromewebstore.google.com/detail/yours-wallet/mlbnicldlpdimbjdcncnklfempedeipj" target="_blank">🌱 Download Chrome Extension 🌱</a>

 # Yours Wallet | Non-Custodial Web3 Wallet For BSV

-## IMPORTANT NOTICE: Panda is in the process of rebranding to Yours Wallet.
-The wallet will automatically be updated but namespace changes to the repo will take some time!

 Yours Wallet is an open-source and non-custodial web3 wallet for Bitcoin SV (BSV) and [1Sat Ordinals](https://docs.1satordinals.com/).
 This wallet allows users to have full control over their funds, providing security and independence in managing their assets.

 ## Features

 - 🔑 **Non-Custodial:** Your private keys are encrypted and stored locally on your device, ensuring complete control over your funds.
+- 🙌 **Multi-Account:** Use one wallet to manage all of your different accounts/keys.
 - 😎 **User-Friendly:** A user-friendly interface makes asset management a breeze.
 - ✅ **BSV Support:** Receive and Send BSV payments.
 - 🟡 **1Sat Ordinals:** Full support for sending and transferring 1Sat Ordinals.